Considerations for Azure Virtual Machines DBMS deployment for SAP workload

 There are other redundancy methods.
 For more information, see Azure Storage replication.

-Premium storage is the recommended type of storage for DBMS VMs and disks that store database and log and redo files.
-The only available redundancy method for premium storage is LRS.
+Azure premium storage, Ultra disk and Azure NetApp Files (exclusively for SAP HANA) are the recommended type of storage for DBMS VMs and disks that store database and log and redo files.
+The only available redundancy method for these storage types is LRS.
 As a result, you need to configure database methods to enable database data replication into another Azure region or availability zone.
 Database methods include SQL Server Always On, Oracle Data Guard, and HANA System Replication.

 For DBMS deployments, the use of geo-redundant storage (GRS) isn't recommended for standard storage.
 GRS severely affects performance and doesn't honor the write order across different VHDs that are attached to a VM.
 Not honoring the write order across different VHDs potentially leads to inconsistent databases on the replication target side.
 This situation occurs if database and log and redo files are spread across multiple VHDs, as is generally the case, on the source VM side.